Portland and Mt Hood

 The Airport (PDX)

 We recommend flying into Portland International (PDX).
 It was recently remodeled (fancy new roof!) and is honestly a delight to fly through.
-From there, it’s about a 60-minute drive east to Hood River.
+From there, it's about a 60-minute drive east to Hood River — though heads up for summer 2026: I-84 is down to one lane each way for bridge construction near Bonneville, so the drive can run much longer over the holiday weekend, especially Friday afternoon heading out and Sunday heading back.
+Allow extra time and check TripCheck before you go.

 Local Tip!